puentesarrin/bonzo/README.rst

 =====

 Bonzo is a Python SMTP Server using the asynchronous network library of Tornado_.
-And it's actually a port of Python's smtpd_ module
+And it's actually a port of Python's smtpd_ module.

-Bonzo is a SMTP Server built on top of Tornado_.

 .. image:: https://travis-ci.org/puentesarrin/bonzo.png
    :target: https://travis-ci.org/puentesarrin/bonzo